ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

 Recall that we use the :ref:`AXI_testIP` to calculate :math:`C=A \cdot B`.
 Until now, we created an abstraction layer for the hardware registers.
-Implement the actual function of the driver.
+We implement the actual function of the driver in the following.

-1. In the terminal:
+1. Type in the terminal:

 ::

   ceedling module:create[IP_Cores/uz_myIP/uz_myIP]

 2. Create the interface of the IP-Core driver in ``uz_myIP.h``.
 Notice how the interface is focused on the user: We only have to initialize the module and use the hardware calculation :math:`C=A \cdot B` without knowledge about hardware registers and addresses.
+We use :ref:`doxygen` to document the interface.
+Type ``/**`` above a function, struct or typedef you want to comment and press enter, VSCode will auto-generate the doxygen boiler plate.
+We only use doxygen comments for the interface (in the ``.h`` file) and later include these in the sphinx documentation.

 .. code-block:: c
    :linenos: